Contains the active ingredient clopidogrel

 To do this, take your first dose from the position marked "First Day ".
 On the following day, take the first tablet which

-is labelled with the appropriate day.
-When you have taken all doses in this pack, take your next prescription in the same
+is labelled with the appropriate day of the week.
+When you have taken all doses in this pack, take your next prescription

 Take this medicine at the same time each day.
 Taking it at the same time each day will have the best effect and will also